Kick off those shoes and relax on some of North Norfolk’s glorious beaches

 With over 93 miles of coastline, a visit to Norfolk is not complete without at least one day spent at the beach.
 But which beach is for you?
 What will you do when you get there?
-Well read on!
-Chris, our Property Portfolio Manager gives you some wonderful ideas for some unique experiences in some of our many special places…
+Well read on, as we give you some wonderful ideas for unique experiences in some special places…

 Sunbathing and a picnic at Brancaster (or golf if you prefer to stay out of the sand)